nsu-soft/yii-cap-captcha/README.md

 ## 📋 Overview

-**yii-cap-captcha** is a PHP library for the **Yii2** framework that provides a robust and convenient interface for interacting with the standalone **[Cap Captcha](https://github.com/tiago2/cap)** server.
+**yii-cap-captcha** is a PHP library for the **Yii2** framework that provides a robust and convenient interface for interacting with the standalone **[Cap Captcha](https://github.com/tiagozip/cap)** server.
 The package enables seamless integration of bot protection into your Yii2 applications by leveraging an external service for captcha generation, challenge delivery, and response validation.

-This component follows Yii2 design patterns, supports dependency injection, and is fully compatible with PSR-7 (HTTP message) and PSR-18 (HTTP client) standards.
+This component follows Yii2 design patterns and is fully compatible with PSR-7 (HTTP message) and PSR-18 (HTTP client) standards.

 ---

 ## ✨ Features

 - 🔐 **Full Cap Captcha API Integration**: Access all endpoints including challenge, redeem, siteverify, and administrative operations.
-- 🧩 **Yii2 Component Architecture**: Drop-in component with support for Yii's DI container and application configuration.
+- 🧩 **Yii2 Component Architecture**: Drop-in component with support for Yii's application configuration.
 - 🔑 **Comprehensive Key Management**: Create, view, update, rotate, and delete site keys and API keys programmatically.
 - 🐳 **Docker-Ready**: Pre-configured `docker-compose.yml` for instant local development and testing environments.
 - 🧪 **Tested with Codeception**: Full test suite covering unit and functional scenarios.